CLEANit/MatSimPy/docs/slist.md

   ```

 ## pyargmax [^2]
+Adapted from web resource. [^2]
 <dl>
 <dt>def pyargmax(ls)</dt>
 <dd>
 Find the argmax in a python list of numbers.
-Adapted from resource in footnote.
 </dd>
 </dl>